 The agility of your spine is necessary to have a strong and flexible upper back.
 Since your neck is used too while practicing the bridge pose, it improves your scapula muscles that ensure more compact and well-toned upper back muscles.
 Moreover, it enhances the strength of your quads and hamstring muscles.

 To start the pose, lie on your back with your legs fully extended in front of you.
 Keep your hands loosely tucked by your side.
-Gently fold your legs and place the feet on the ground.
+Gently fold your legs and place your feet on the ground.
 With a gentle push, raise your hips off the ground, so that, your legs and upper back bear the weight of your body.
 Hold your body in a straight line to improve your strength and overall posture.

 It is a two-step pose, making you go through a process to complete the yoga pose.
-When you perform the cat-cow pose, you relax and contract your scapula that induces a stretching in your upper back and shoulder muscles.
+When you perform the cat-cow pose, you relax and contract your scapula that induces stretching in your upper back and shoulder muscles.
 It is a very agile pose of yoga for upper back pain.

 Get on your all-fours.
 Align your hips over your knees and your shoulder over your hands.
 Keep your face in front and keep your stomach and hips in a downward direction while relaxing the scapula.
 Hold the pose for a few minutes and raise your upper back and stomach as high as possible.
 It stretches and relaxes your upper back to the maximum degree.